jekylltools/jekyll-tipue-search/README.md

   {% endif %}
   ```

 3. Add the Tipue Search search form, results display and script to your site.
-You can use the example search page `search.html` as a starting point.
-Set `tipue_search_active: true` in the front-matter of every page where you want Tipue Search to display search results.
-See the Tipue Search documentation for how to [configuring the search form](http://www.tipue.com/search/docs/?d=1) and [display of search results](http://www.tipue.com/search/docs/?d=3).
+Use the example search page `search.html` for reference.
+Set `tipue_search_active: true` in the front-matter of every page or layout where you want to display search results.
+See the Tipue Search documentation for configuration of the [search form](http://www.tipue.com/search/docs/?d=1) and [display of search results](http://www.tipue.com/search/docs/?d=3):

   ```
   <form action="{{ page.url | relative_url }}">